Home > Interview > Architecture Should Provide Real Benefits for the Society by Optimising the Use of its Resources

 However, it is important to note that we are not only looking for materials.
 We are “developing” systems to achieve the stated goals.
 When considering the enclosure, “a system” to perform at the highest level, adjacencies, detailing, accessibility and maintenance considerations among others need to be taken into account.
-Furthermore, we fortunately live and practice in an era that benefits with the potential of “modeling” and testing our “imagined” spaces and façades before building them.
+Furthermore, we, fortunately, live and practice in an era that benefits from the potential of “modelling” and testing our “imagined” spaces and façades before building them.

-Consequently, modeling, analysing and comparing options or iteration of façades systems and materials is of imminent significance.
+Consequently, modelling, analysing and comparing options or iterations of façades systems and materials is of imminent significance.
 We should not just use a material or a system in different contexts or environments without going through the process of understanding how they perform.
-During the design process, we would often test and change materials and systems as the projects advance at the different stages.
+During the design process, we would often test and change materials and systems as the projects advanced at the different stages.
 The earlier adjustments can be done for the better overall performance of the building.

 This is also true during the review and construction process.
 Fabricators might have better options by the time construction starts.
 Otherwise, they might try to value engineer the developed system.
 In both cases, what happens at the review and construction phase is very critical and should not be taken for granted.

 As mentioned before, a façade is part of the overall building system that needs to perform holistically.
-The principles and goals that guided the design and detailing process needs to be executed and materialized by the time the fenestration is installed.
+The principles and goals that guide the design and detailing process need to be executed and materialized by the time the fenestration is installed.
 There are lot of forces that might impact this final stage – the installation.

 The Congress Center Located Towards the North West Side of the Expo District Along the Cultural Axis